Drazzilb08/daps/README.md

 ## Versioning
 I've started to put version numbers on each of my scripts, you can find the verfsion at the very bottom of every script.

+## Submitting Pull Requests
+I have no problem adding features or fixing issues with these scripts.
+However if you're going to submit a PR to correct my code **PLEASE** add detailed notes as to why this change needs to be made.
+I'm not a coder but wish to learn what I can.
+This will help me grow and make better content in the futre.

 **Please note that these scripts are tested by me and a few friends.
 They very well may work for you but they are not tested under all conditions.** <br>

 **Please test and use at your own risk.**